tpwres/teczki-polskiego-wrestlingu/content/e/2024-02-10-ppw-miasto-bezprawia.md

 template = "event_page.html"
 [extra]
 venue = "teatr-komuna"
-hide_results = true
 +++

-Miasto Bezprawia (_Lawless City_) is an upcoming event by [PpW Ewenement](@/o/ppw.md).
-It will be held in Teatr Komuna, a performing arts venue that operates in a former school building.
-This is the first time PpW presents their show in Warsaw's city center.
+Miasto Bezprawia (_Lawless City_) was an event by [PpW Ewenement](@/o/ppw.md).
+The event was held in Teatr Komuna, a performing arts venue that operates in a former school building.
+This was the first time PpW presents their show in Warsaw's city center.

-### Build-up to the event
+#### Build-up to the event

 * Previously on [Turbo OG](@/e/2023-12-08-ppw-turbo-og.md), Bill Feager won a #1 Contender match for the championship held by Steve Kuningas.
 * Biesiad and Isnorr both intervened in the Johnny Blade vs Chris X match.